 As of 2016, the system by which publishers may submit titles to the Scotiabank Giller Prize has changed.
 For submissions for the 2024 Prize, the number of books a publisher can submit will depend on that imprint’s inclusion on longlists and shortlists over the history of the Prize, as follows:

 2 submissions – imprints with longlisting(s) and/or shortlisting(s)

 Submissions will not be accepted from newly created imprints of existing publishers.
 Any new imprints, created after the 2015/2016 prize eligibility period will be included in the publisher’s quota.

 The system whereby publishers are requested to submit a complete list of eligible titles remains the same and the judges will continue to have the option to call-in any of these titles.

 The rule which allows submissions of new works by an author who has previously won the Giller Prize remains unchanged and is not included in the publisher’s submission quota.

-Previous winners of the Governor General’s award will no longer receive an automatic submission and new works by these authors will be included in the publisher’s submission quota.
+Previous winners of the Governor General’s Awards will no longer receive an automatic submission and new works by these authors will be included in the publisher’s submission quota.